-In London around 90 per cent of all car trips are less than 10 kilometres, making electric vehicles an ideal choice for an emission free short trip within London.
+In London around 90 per cent of all car trips are less than 10km, making electric vehicles an ideal choice for an emission free short trip within London.

-Other benefits of running an electric vehicle in include:
+Other benefits of running an electric vehicle in Westminster include:

-The points are operated by Source London, Chargemaster, PodPoint, Electromotive and Ubitricity.
-Search the map to find the points nearest to you and then visit the operator’s website for details of how to access the points.
-Fees to use the points are being introduced and these vary by operator.
-You can either join a pay monthly scheme or pay as you go (operator dependent).
+Charge points in the city are operated by Source London, Chargemaster, PodPoint, ESB (currently only for taxis) and Ubitricity.
+Search the map above (or Zap Map) to find the points nearest to you and visit the operator’s website for details of how to access the points.
+There are fees to connect to these points and these might differ if you decide to join a pay monthly scheme or pay as you go (operator dependent).